haniibrahim/octave-samplestat/README.md

           => o =  35

-          In the committed vector DATA which contains less than 30 values is checked for outliers with a probability of 95%.
+          In the committed vector DATA which contains less than 30 values is checked for outliers with a confidence level of 95%.
 The value 35 is a significant outlier.

 Additional help for built-in functions and operators is